jzempel/continuity/docs/git-start.rst

 -u, --assignedtoyou
     *GitHub configuration only.* Only start issues assigned to you.

+-m, --myissues
+    *JIRA configuration only.* Only start issues for which you are the assignee.

 -m, --mywork
     *Pivotal configuration only.* Only start stories owned by you.